📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Abstract

-This project seeks to generate and exploit a cutting edge network of ultra-high-resolution environmental records to determine the state of past marine variability over past centuries.
-These records will be used to address key questions associated with the nature of modern marine variability including: Are observed modern trends in ecological/physical marine variability unprecedented in the context of past centuries?
-To what extent are warming sea surface temperatures impacting pelagic and benthic ecosystems?
-Are observed changes in North Atlantic Ocean circulation patterns impacting NW European shelf sea ecosystems?
+These new sclerochronological records will be used to address key questions associated with the nature of marine variability including: Are observed modern trends in marine variability unprecedented in the context of past centuries?
+To what extent are warming seawater temperatures impacting marine ecosystems?
+Are observed changes in North Atlantic Ocean circulation patterns impacting European shelf sea ecosystems?

-The student will be based within the Sclerochronology and Scleroclimatology Research Group at the Centre for Geography and Environmental Science (university of Exeter).
+The student is based within the Sclerochronology and Scleroclimatology Research Group at the Centre for Geography and Environmental Science (university of Exeter).
 Geochemical analyses will be conducted in the Stable Isotope Laboratory and Celtic Lab within the School of Earth and Environmental Science (Cardiff University).
 The project is partnering with Plymouth Marine Laboratory and the Marine Biological Association who are providing leading expertise in modern marine monitoring and ecological data analysis.
-The MBA and PML will provide the necessary facilities to assist this training and support throughout the project.
+The MBA and PML will provide the facilities to assist this training and support throughout the project.
+The ERC funded SEACHANGE project will provide additional training and field work opportunities.

 Publications